Arturski/immutable-orderbook-cli/README.md

 ### 4. **Fetch Owned NFTs**

 Retrieve and display all NFTs owned by a specified account, with pagination handling.
+Filters can be found inside `src/getInventory.ts` sctipt

 ```bash
 yarn ts-node src/getInventory.ts